View our posts

 The following websites can help you to look at the different careers that are available.

-• The National Careers Service website has over 700 careers profiles providing information on the skills and qualifications required.
+• The National Careers Service website has over 700 career profiles providing information on the skills and qualifications required.

-• Prospects gives detailed job information and links to advice on writing CVs and cover letters.
+• Prospects give detailed job information and links to advice on writing CVs and cover letters.

 • icould offers first-hand information about careers, including videos, as well as labour market information.

-• LMI for All is an online data portal, which connects and standardises labour market information (LMI) with the aim of informing careers decisions.
+• LMI for All is an online data portal, which connects and standardises labour market information (LMI) with the aim of informing career decisions.

 • Careerpilot is an expert careers information site with tools for 11-19 year-olds, all in one place.